hpsg2022/hpsg2022/ws.md

 - Notifications of acceptance: May 2nd 2022
 - Main Conference: July 29th-30th 2022
 - Workshop on  Computational Linguistics on East Asian languages: July 31st 2022
-- Conference proceedings submission: October 15th 2022

 ### Publication

 A call for contributions to the proceedings will be issued after the conference.
-The papers will be published either at CSLI together with the main conference proceedings or in a separate collective volume.
+The papers will be published either at the online proceedings platform at CSLI together with the main conference proceedings or in a separate collective volume.